ElizaLo/Product-Management-and-Leadership/README.md

 **Prediction skills:** It’s the ability to think forward and anticipate issues before they come up.

+#### UC stands for ‘Unintended Consequences’

+Doing a UC check means you see potential problems before they happen.

+- Imagine this:

+A manager hops in to help direct reports rather than coach them.
+As an UC, direct reports don’t get to learn how to think more strategically about their own fixes.
+The manager is constantly needed and busy.

+- Picture this:

+A direct report cares so much about doing a great job and being a great contributor that they perfect their work before asking for any feedback.
+As an UC, people feel excluded from the process.
+Corrective feedback isn’t received on time.
+And the direct report feels surprised by reactions they didn't expect.
+The direct report would have been seen as a much more skillful contributor if they’d gotten feedback earlier, even with an imperfect draft.
+UC alert!

+UC checking is the bread and butter of great strategic thinkers.

+Try using the words ‘unintended consequences check’ at least once - even if in your own mind.
+Ask yourself:
+- “Should I/we pause to do a quick UC check on that?”
+- “Are there any UCs I’m not thinking of?”

 ### Improve on Strategic Thinking